usarscotus/legal-directory/frcmp/rule_41.md

 (h) Motion to Suppress.
 A defendant may move to suppress evidence in the court where the trial will occur, as Rule 12 provides.

-(i) Forwarding Papers to the Clerk.
+&nbsp;&nbsp;(i) Forwarding Papers to the Clerk.
 The magistrate judge to whom the warrant is returned must attach to the warrant a copy of the return, of the inventory, and of all other related papers and must deliver them to the clerk in the district where the property was seized.